 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-After years of gradual changes at popular online coupon database Coupons.com, the biggest change just hit — the site has been sold.
+After years of gradual changes at popular online coupon database Coupons.com, a major change hit in late 2022; the site sold.

 So what’s going on with Coupons.com?
 What can couponers expect next?
 Here’s what you need to know:

 Download The Krazy Coupon Lady app so you never miss out on the best tips and discounts.